 Connor HR leaders forums help senior HR professionals to discuss and tackle the key issues they face.
 Our autumn event focused on how to bridge the gap between the business and HR to deliver successful change.
 Here are the biggest challenges our forum members face and their top tips for overcoming them.

 One HR director revealed that his organisation's biggest challenge was the internationalisation of their change programmes.
-Historically they've been very conservative due to their Japanese ownership and therefore has a culture based on seniority.
+Historically they've been very conservative due to their Japanese ownership and therefore have a culture based on seniority.
 Moreover, in Japan age remains the defining factor for promotion.
 He concluded: "The internationalisation of people projects, with a prevailing culture that is not in step with the rest of the world is a challenge."
-Would a one-size fits all approach to change programmes work for your organisation or would you need to personalise elements of it to suit your culture?
+Would a one-size-fits-all approach to change programmes work for your organisation or would you need to personalise elements of it to suit your culture?

 "If there's something that could be described as an HR initiative such as a significant turnover in the business or a change in policies, don't just let your senior people say, 'that's for HR to sort.'
 It's a business issue to resolve these people matters."